Harry G. Sperling

-Harry G. Sperling (born August 26, 1924) is an American psychologist.
+Harry George Sperling (August 26, 1924 – July 29, 2023) was an American psychologist.
 He worked on the visual perception of colour and the physiological basis of colour vision in humans and monkeys.
 Sperling took a systems approach to understand how colour is processed in the retina.
 He applied his basic research to characterization of colour blindness and to intense light effects.